monsieurbulb/forksintheroad/outline.md

 This is the _Build The Future You Want To See And Adapt It To What Others Need_ approach.

-### Sub groups
+### The cypher-punks

-There is also cause to deconstruct this community culture one step further because within the conservative and progressive camps there is also a divide between a cypherpunk mindset and an investor mindset.

-Decred’s focus on public benefit technology and on not utilising paid media is in line with the stated ambitions of the cypherpunks, who advocate widespread use of cryptography and privacy-enhancing technologies as a route to social and political change.
-However much of the recently approved work on Politeia and community output has focused on research and on-chain analysis, seeking to bolster DCR’s credentials as an investment opportunity to traders and institutions.
+Decred’s focus on public benefit technology and on not utilising paid media is in line with the stated ambitions of the cypher-punks, who advocate widespread use of cryptography and privacy-enhancing technologies as a route to social and political change.
+Bitcoin was a dream of many in this movement and it shouldn’t be surprising that a large part of the core development team and community are motivated by the mission of challenging the establishment, burning down the system and rebuilding the whole system from the ground up.
+For some this hope is an explicit guiding principle - for others it is just another part of the project’s curious culture.

+### The investors

+Sitting sometimes uncomfortably alongside the cypher-punks are the investors.
+Again this is a broad church ranging from institutional funds, to day traders, fundamental analysts, populations looking to protect against currency inflation and of course the crypto bros.
+Decred manages to keep much of the price talk to a minimum and steers clear of conversations that could be seen to be hyping the coin without substance - sometimes to the chagrin of the more financially focused.
+It is interesting to see that much of the recently approved work on Politeia and community output has focused on research and on-chain analysis, seeking to bolster DCR’s credentials as an investment opportunity to traders and institutions.

+---

 All four groups are essential to the success of the network, but they each speak very different languages, are motivated to work on very different things and even communicate in different mediums.
 Many in the community fall into more than one category, some sit right in the middle, whilst others remain absolute in their views.

-Decred’s core values
+## Decred’s core values

 Decred’s constitutionally defined focus on building public benefit technologies is a direct response to the unprecedented power of today’s tech giants and as a result the project has decided to forgo traditional digital marketing techniques such as paid media.